 We’ve been Shopify partners since the earliest days of Shopify, and today our team takes on around 10 “large” (6+ months) projects per year.

-We’ve kept careful data on these projects over the years identifying in each case what has lead to their growth.
+We’ve kept careful data on these projects over the years identifying in each case what has led to their growth.
 Our clients' impressive growth has taught us what works, and what doesn’t.
 We've taken this hard-earned knowledge and experience and used it to develop what we call the Fuel Made Growth Model.

 Today we apply this model with all of our client engagements.